Create-Technology-S4/.github/profile/README.md

 - the app must be portable
 - the development process should be short

-During my research, I noticed that there were lots of websites that allow users to input some text to generate images, audio or text but they were all guarded behind a very restricting paywall.
+During my research, I noticed that there were lots of websites that allow users to input some text to generate images, audio or text, but they were all guarded behind a very restricting paywall.
 This would have made the development of an application either expensive or difficult and limited however, Greenhouse has given us access to an OpenAI key.
 So I started making some research with what was available with OpenAI.

 Since we definitely wanted to add an image generator, I dug around and discovered that Dall-e 2 was available on [OpenAI](https://openai.com/dall-e-2/) and settled on using that.

 An important requirement for the application we wanted to build was to be able to run it on any device because we were not entirely sure on what device the application was going to be running on ultimately.
-In my opinion, the simplest solution was make a web application because it relatively easy to run on both smartphones and laptops.
+In my opinion, the simplest solution was make a web application because it is relatively easy to run on both smartphones and laptops.

 I have settled on using [React](https://reactjs.org/) as a framework to develop the application for a few reasons.
-Firstly, because there is a very large community to continously work on very useful libraries.
+Firstly, because there is a very large community to continuously work on very useful libraries.
 Secondly, because all the group members that were doing software had done some work with the framework.
-Lastly, and arguably the most important reason, because react enabled us to do rapid prototyping which was enssential as we did not want to spend too much time working on some feature that the client did not want.
+Lastly, and arguably the most important reason, because react enabled us to do rapid prototyping which was essential as we did not want to spend too much time working on some feature that the client did not want.

-As mentioned, there is a wide range of readily available libraries in the React ecosystem for many different uses.
-For voice input, I discoved [react-speech-recognition](https://www.npmjs.com/package/react-speech-recognition) which was also promoted as being easy to integrate.
+As mentioned, there is a wide range of readily available libraries in the React ecosystem for many uses.
+For voice input, I discovered [react-speech-recognition](https://www.npmjs.com/package/react-speech-recognition) which was also promoted as being easy to integrate.

 #### Interviews

 > ICT Methods: Interviews, Observation

-After our first visit to Greenhouse, we needed to understand our target audience: Greenhouse employees in their creative departement.
+After our first visit to Greenhouse, we needed to understand our target audience: Greenhouse employees in their creative department.

 To do that, [Dion](https://dion-portofolio.webflow.io/), [Coen](https://portfoliosemester4.vercel.app/) and I decided to visit Greenhouse once more to take the time to interview their employees.

 We asked various types of questions which included (but are not limited to):
 - What is your primary source of inspiration (audio, visuals, etc)?
 - What kind of reference material do you use when working out your ideas?
 - When working do you prefer peace and quiet or a lively environment?

 The results of our interviews are shown in the infographic below (made by [Dion](https://dion-portofolio.webflow.io/)):